 - Video Transcoder: Handbrake

 - Image Editing for Thumbnails: Affinity Photo

 As I stated above, I like to edit the recordings of the stream to fix any audio issues that may have occurred, and cut down the talks to just the content instead of any intermissions or technical difficulties.
-For editing, DaVinci Resolve 16 is the current software I like to use for a couple reasons.
-One, its free version has 95% of the paid versions features and gets updates.
-Two, it has a lot of built in features I need to edit, like audio manipulation and plenty of video editing tools.
+For editing, DaVinci Resolve 16 is the current software I like to use for a couple of reasons.
+One, its free version has 95% of the paid versions features and gets updated.
+Two, it has a lot of built-in features I need to edit, like audio manipulation and plenty of video editing tools.

 Handbrake is an open-source video transcoding software that allows you to convert mkv, or any other video file formats, into a usable file format like MP4.
 It's a super simple program that has a ton of preset output formats so you can pick one already ready for YouTube if you don't plan on editing the videos.

 Finally, I also like create consistent thumbnails for the videos so that viewers know exactly what the talks are about and I use Affinity Photo to do this.
 It's a cheaper alternative to Photoshop but has all of the same features.
 I'd recommend a consistent thumbnail format that matches your group's branding.